kareemaly/VineRelayStore/README.md

 Is VineRelay for you?
 ---------------
-- If you are lost while trying to unhderstand how to build React, Relay and GraphQL apps.
+- If you are lost while trying to understand how to build React, Relay and GraphQL apps.
 - If you are looking for best practices on how to build Relay apps.
 - If you are starting to build a shop with React, Relay and GraphQL.

 Getting started
 -------------
-- Start by clonning this repo and installing dependencies.
+- Start by clonning this repo and install dependencies.

   ```shell
   git clone https://github.com/VineRelay/VineRelayStore